June 27th, 2024

 The name of this security add-on?
 Global Edge Security (GES).

-Lots of confusion exist regarding GES security.
-Some writers call it WP Engine Web Application Firewall (WAF), others call it WP Engine’s DDOS protection plugin, while many more refer to it as just WP Engine security add-on.
-But are they all right?
-What exactly is Global Edge Security (GES) and what benefits does it bring to users?
-Read on to find out.
+Some writers call it WP Engine Web Application Firewall (WAF), others call it WP Engine’s DDOS protection plugin, while many more refer to it as just WP Engine security add-on

 What is Global Edge Security (GES)?